Surfndez/stripe.ghost.org/README.md

 - http://localhost:8888?state=TESTING&error=access_denied&error_description=The+user+denied+your+request
     - Fakes a redirect where the user clicks "Cancel" instead of connecting the account.

+## Running the full flow

+- You'll need Ghost & Ghost-Admin on master and built
+- You'll need to update config.local.json to set `"stripeDirect": false`
+- Visit the labs settings in the Ghost-Admin
+- Click the "Connect to Stripe" button in the member settings
+- Accept the connection on the Stripe site
+- Copy the token from `stripe.ghost.org`
+- Paste the token into the input in the Ghost-Admin, below the button you clicked
+- Save the settings

+Pushes to master of this repo will deploy this app, so you can see the latest changes in the full flow.

 ## Available Scripts

 In the project directory, you can run: